recomp2/Lucidus/dbs-membership-core/readme.txt

 Stable tag: 0.1.0
 License: MIT

-This plugin handles membership onboarding for the Dead Bastard Society.
-It generates Latin names, assigns archetypes, and stores a JSON profile for each member that the Lucidus AI can read.
+This plugin powers the Dead Bastard Society membership system.
+It creates Latin names, assigns archetypes and ranks, saves member profiles to JSON for the Lucidus AI, and includes admin screens and REST endpoints for external integrations.